th3pajay/ytsum/README.md

 ## ⚙️ Limitation
 Due to how YouTube handles cookies and remote access to video streams, the tool may not work properly on cloud environments or when the user is not logged in.

 Although PlayWright has been added to create the necessary cookies, the headless application still fails on video download at the moment.

 This is a known issue with YouTube's cookie policy and remote access restrictions.

-Best way to circumvent this issue, you can download the project and use locally as per below.
+Best way to circumvent this issue, you can download the project and use locally as per >Usage< section below.

+In case of local moviepy issues change the app.py import section:
+>> deactivate import moviepy as mp
+>
+>> activate import moviepy.editor as mp

+and run again.

 ## ⚙️ Installation